 There were no interactions found in our database between Guiatuss AC and Robitussin-AC - however, this does not necessarily mean no interactions exist.
 Always consult with your doctor or pharmacist.

-A total of 858 drugs (5011 brand and generic names) are known to interact with Guiatuss AC.
+A total of 864 drugs are known to interact with Guiatuss AC.

 - Guiatuss AC is in the drug class upper respiratory combinations.